squareboat/nestjs-localization/README.md

 package.json
 ```

 Once you have the `nestjs-localization` package installed in your project.
 You'll need to import the module into your application.
 You can import the module statically or dynamically.
+You also need to specify a fallback language that the package will fall back to if no language is specified or the key for that language is not available.

 #### Static Import